esling/esling.github.io/_pages/atiam-ml-5-boosting.md

 <div markdown = "1">

   1. Fill the main steps of the boosting loop
-  2. Plot the evolution the error rate across
+  2. Plot the evolution of the error rate across iterations
   3. Plot the different steps of classification in the input space
-  4. Show the combination of weak classifiers

 </div>{: .notice--info}